TTSurya/Markov-Chain-Text-Generator/README.md

 * Clean state-transition table output for straightforward inspection.
 * Simple text generation pipeline that is easy to integrate or expand.

+## Sample run
+* `txtgen.py` generates a sample input text using a 5-ary alphabet with a predefined transition matrix.
+* The resulting transition table produced by `main.py` can be compared with the original matrix to verify correctness.

 ## Usage

 1. Generate the input text using: